Skip to main content

 • Key Management: Secure distribution and regular rotation of the PSK are essential to maintaining the channel's security.

-2. Direct Messages (DMs) Now Using PKC
+2. DMs Now Using PKC

 • PKC Implementation for DMs: